dgraph-io/dgraph-docs/content/graphql/queries/search-filtering.md

 +++
-title = "Search and Filtering" description = " Queries generated for a GraphQL type allow you to generate a single list of objects for a type.
+title = "Search and Filtering" seoTitle = "Search and Filter in Queries with GraphQL" description = " Queries generated for a GraphQL type allow you to generate a single list of objects for a type.
 You can also query a list of objects using GraphQL." weight = 2
 [menu.main]